2400/git-lab/README.md

     Check the status of your repository.
 Record the output as **`Answer 9`**.

-9. Update README.md locally.
+9. Update `README.md` locally.
 Add your email address and a message informing your TA where you recorded your answers.
 At the terminal `push` your changes to GitHub.

-    **Hint:** see workflow above.
+    ```console
+    git push
+    ```

 10. Open your browser and go to GitHub.
 Update `README.md` on GitHub by clicking on `README.md` and then clicking on the edit button.
 Add your class information.
 For example, `CS 2400, Section 107`.
 At the bottom add a commit message and commit your changes.

-11. Open a terminal window and look at README.md in your local directory.
+11. Open a terminal window and look at `README.md` in your local directory.
 Were the changes you made online reflected in your local copy?
 Record your answer as **`Answer 10`**.

 12. Try the push command again `git push`.
 What happens?
 Record your answer as **`Answer 11`**.